DarshanRaul94/Python-CLI-for-AWS-GCP/README.md

 - [x] Add progress bar when creating/deleting things
 - [ ] RDS create
 - [ ] RDS delete
-- [ ] Add loop to go back to main menu if back is pressed

 - [ ] Add test's using pytest by creating small scenarios
 - [ ] FINAL : Package the whole thing and post on pypi